 BeatBots is a robot design studio based in San Francisco and Sendai.
-We create interactive characters for research, entertainment, therapy, education, art, and toys.
+We have created interactive characters for research, entertainment, therapy, education, art, and toys.
 Our design philosophy centers around cuteness, personality, minimalism, and rhythm.

-We design and fabricate mechanisms, exteriors, electronics, and software at our Potrero Hill machine shop.
-We partner with toy companies and advertising firms on licensed projects, perform contract services for clients in media and entertainment, and collaborate with institutions on research involving our robots.
+We have partnered with toy companies and advertising firms on licensed projects, performed contract services for clients in media and entertainment, and collaborated with institutions on research involving our robots.
 Our work has appeared on the NBC Today Show, the History Channel, PBS, and Bloomberg; has been exhibited at WIRED NextFest, Pictoplasma, and the Webby Awards; and has received awards such as the Robots at Play Prize, a Maker Faire Editor's Choice Award, and a Popular Science Best of Toy Fair Award.

 • Greg Katz graduated from the Industrial Design program at the University of Illinois Urbana-Champaign.
 He is a first-place awardee of the Autism Connects International Design Competition sponsored by Autism Speaks and Core 77.

 • Alea Teeters is a researcher and designer with a BS in Electrical Engineering and an MS from the Media Lab at the Massachusetts Institute of Technology.

 • Thiago Hersan is a programmer and circuit-designer with an MS in Electrical and Computer Engineering from Carnegie Mellon University.